 There are no available registration dates at this time.

-Black and white conversion techniques are like politicians making election promises.
-Every one of them claims to be the penultimate solution to your needs.
 Regardless of their claims, usually, you find yourself still needing a solution that creates images that look like photographs and not like something the viewer sees as “something you did in Photoshop”.